Choosing a Mediator

 While it is often helpful, it is not necessary for the mediator to be expert in the subject matter of the dispute.
 The mediator’s expertise is in helping to manage the negotiations.

-There are no certification programs for mediators that are recognized everywhere.
-Mediators come from many different backgrounds.
 Before hiring a mediator, you should ask for information about their training and experience.

 It’s also a good idea to ask for résumés and references and to contact more than one mediator before making a decision.